arushiballav24036/Investment-Analysis-Project/README.md

 ➤ The visualizations revealed significant trends, such as a higher preference for equity investments among male investors, while female investors showed a stronger inclination towards mutual funds and government bonds.
 ➤ Noted that males have a higher overall investment count, but females showed more balanced investment distribution across different avenues.

+Here is the snapshot of task 2:
 ![task2](https://github.com/user-attachments/assets/2f529008-8ca2-4473-a20d-8a0f10ce0f50)

+# Task3: Obejctive Analysis
+## Objective
+   Analyzing the relationship between savings objectives and investment choices.
+## Key Insights:-
+Here is the snapshot of task 3
 ![task3](https://github.com/user-attachments/assets/882ff290-f524-40dd-87ac-329d24d318d5)